Lydia02/UniqueInt/README.md

 ## Overview

-The Unique Integer Processor is a Node.js application that reads input files containing integers, identifies all unique integers, sorts them, and then writes the sorted list to new files.
+The Unique Integer Processor is a Javascript application that reads input files containing integers, identifies all unique integers, sorts them, and then writes the sorted list to new files.
 This utility includes built-in performance tracking and is efficient for processing large datasets.

 ## Features